dblucyne/dodba_tools/README.md

 that does not require special software on the remote system. it collects real-time performance data from system and MySQL.
 And can generate a trace file to help you analyze the MySQL database.
-This program is free software. doDBA is written in go.
+This program is free software.doDBA is written in go.

 #Download
 ```